The Right to Peaceful Protest: A Pillar of Democratic Governance as ConstitutionallyGuaranteed

 that this term to be inclusive of affected communities.

-specificity of the term ‘Community Development Associations’.
+6.Clarity and specificity of the term ‘Community Development Associations’.
+The proposed

 Section 33 which seeks to amend Section 116 of the Principal Act should be